10 Best Herbal Mucillages For Irritable Bowel Syndrome

 cucurbita pepo mucillage

-Cucurbita pepo, commonly known as pumpkin, contains mucillages that have been studied for their potential benefits in managing symptoms of irritable bowel syndrome (IBS).
+Cucurbita pepo, commonly known as the common squash, contains mucillages that have shown potential in alleviating symptoms of irritable bowel syndrome (IBS).